sphinx-doc/sphinx/doc/usage/restructuredtext/domains.rst

 As you can see, both directive and role names contain the domain name and the directive name.

-The directive option ``:notypesetting:`` can be used to create a target (and index entry) which can later be referenced by the roles provided by the domain.
+The directive option ``:no-typesetting:`` can be used to create a target (and index entry) which can later be referenced by the roles provided by the domain.
 This is particularly useful for literate programming::

    .. py:function:: spam(eggs)
-      :notypesetting:
+      :no-typesetting:
    .. code::

       def spam(eggs):